Monday, 7 February 2011

 Starring: Bette Davis, Anne Baxter, George Sanders, Hugh Marlowe

-Part II of my Bette Davis reviews is one of Hollywood’s all-time classics, “All About Eve” – an enthralling satire about the nasty politicking in the New York theatre scene.
-It’s a great American film about ambition and greed.
+“All About Eve” – an enthralling satire about the nasty politicking in the New York theatre scene and a great American film about ambition and greed.
 With today’s current eyes, it survives well as a commentary on the country’s own socio-economic values system.

 The film opens with an awards ceremony in honour of a lauded theatrical actress, Eve Harrington.
 Instead of focusing on Eve we see the reaction of a group of people attending.
 It’s surly bunch, politely applauding but thinly hiding their disdain for the diva.
 Much like “Sunset Boulevard” tells the fall of Joe Gillis, the film flashes back to tell the sordid story of Eve Harrington.